najibullahjafari/najibullahjafari/README.md

 # Hi there, I'm [Najibullah Jafari]()

 ## About Me
-A Full-Stack web developer with a love for coding and crafting digital experiences.
-When I'm not immersed in code, you'll find me at the chessboard strategizing my next move, solving intriguing problems, or exploring new technologies.
+A Certified Full-Stack web developer with a great experience in Laravel & Livewire,Ruby on Rails, Vue Js, React Js and Python.
 Feel free to connect with me via email or on LinkedIn to discuss coding, chess, or anything in between!🚴‍♂️♟️👨‍💻 ⚽.

 ## GitHub Stats